Cthulhu5227/Argumentation/conclusions.md

-A conclusion is the "therefore" as implied by a list of one or several [[Premises]].
+A conclusion is the "therefore" that follows from one or more [[Premises]].

-References:
+Reference:

 [1]“Conclusion,” Merriam-Webster.com Dictionary, Merriam-Webster, 2025.
 [Online].
 Available:
 https://www.merriam-webster.com/dictionary/conclusion